 Scoliosis Surgery: Things to Consider

 Many things need to be considered when planning surgery for scoliosis.
-This article provides answers to common questions about cost, risks and complications, as well as concerns teenagers have about how they will look after surgery.
+This article provides answers to some commonly asked questions about the cost, risks and complications of surgery.
+It also addresses concerns teenagers may have about how they will look after surgery for scoliosis.

 Common Questions When Considering Scoliosis Surgery

 Most scoliosis surgeons agree that there is rarely a need for emergency or urgent surgery.
 Most surgeries can be scheduled for a time that works for both the patient and the doctor.
 If you decide to postpone your surgery until a school break, your doctor will follow up with you every few months to make sure there is not a rapid increase in the size of the curve once it is greater than 50 degrees.

 Should I have allograft bone used for my fusion or my own bone harvested?

 Your own bone is still an excellent option, but most scoliosis surgeons now use allograft bone instead.
 The reason for this is that some patients end up having pain at the donor site (from where the bone was taken) and this can last a long time.
 Other problems, such as bleeding, nerve irritation, infection, or fracture, can also happen on rare occasions.

 Allograft bone is taken from a deceased donor.
 It goes through an extensive sterilizing (cleaning) process before it is used on a patient.
 Allograft bone is often mixed with the patient's own marrow blood to improve its bone fusion capability.